-Because spelt flour is gaining popularity due to its health benefits, you can find it again in your local health food store.
-Stores are selling pasta, bread, crackers and baked goods that are made with spelt flour.
+Because spelt flour is gaining popularity due to its health benefits, so you can find it again in your local health food store.
+Stores are selling pasta, bread, crackers and baked goods that are made with spelt.

 - 4 cups spelt flour